Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: Introduction

+Leveraging the semiparametric Gaussian copula, we develop a unified framework for estimating the joint dependence structure of multivariate mixed data with binary, ordinal, truncated, and continuous variables.
+Building on this latent dependence model, we introduce regression (SGC-Reg), principal component analysis (SGC-PCA), and principal component regression (SGC-PCR) for latent representations of the observed data.
+Our main contributions are: i) new bridging results for general ordinal variables, ii) latent-space regression with asymptotic normality of the estimators, iii) a computationally efficient algorithm that reduces the complexity of all major steps, including asymptotic covariance estimation, from $O(n^4)$ to $O(n\log n)$, iv) methods for latent prediction and missing-data imputation, and v) latent-space PCA and PCR.
+The resulting framework is semiparametric, likelihood-free, and computationally efficient, while providing mutually consistent conditional modeling across mixed outcomes, automatic normalization across heterogeneous scales, invariance to monotone transformations, interpretable latent-scale effect sizes, and a principled way to address multicollinearity through latent PCR.

 The rest of the paper is organized as follows.
-Chapter 2 reviews semiparametric Gaussian Copula model and demonstrates how to handle a general ordinal variable.
-Chapter 3 introduces Semiparametric Gaussian Copula Regression Model, derives novel asymptotical results, and describes key advantages of SGCRM.
-Chapter 4 covers two methodological applications of SGCRM: prediction of latent variables and imputation of missing observations.
-Chapter 5 studies the performance of SGCRM via multiple simulation scenarios.
-Chapter 6 illustrates SGCRM in NHANES.
-Finally, Chapter 7 concludes with a discussion.
+Section 2 reviews the semiparametric Gaussian copula model and develops handling of general ordinal variables.
+Section 3 introduces SGC-based regression, principal component analysis, and principal component regression, and derives the corresponding asymptotic results.
+Section 4 presents two methodological applications: latent variable prediction and missing-data imputation.
+Section 5 evaluates the proposed methods through simulation studies.
+Section 6 applies the framework to frailty-related variables and mortality in NHANES.
+Section 7 concludes with a discussion.